- A Centre of Christian Activity -

 This special help is called “salvation,” meaning that God is prepared to pay for all the damage we have done through our sinning, if we agree with him about our personal responsibility and accept his amazing plan to save us.

 What is this plan?
 Around two thousand years ago, the Son of God, Jesus Christ, willingly gave his life on a cross.
 He died that horrible death to cover those “wages of sin” which we have earned.
 And God now offers us “the gift of God [which] is eternal life through Jesus Christ our Lord.”
 What a choice!
 The wages of sin, or the gift of God.
 Wages have to be earned.
 When we receive wages, we receive what we deserve.
-But gifts are given, not earned, so the gift which God offers us cannot be earned, and is most certainly not deserved.
+But gifts are given, not earned, so the gift that God offers us cannot be earned, and is most certainly not deserved.

 If you agree with God about your sin, you ought to be aware of a simple commandment contained in the Bible, in the book of Acts, chapter 17, verse 30: “God ... commands all people everywhere to repent.”
 But, what does “repent” mean?
 It is more than just admitting that you have sinned against God and asking him for forgiveness.
 Basically, it means to turn around and face in the opposite direction.
 If you do not know Jesus Christ as your Lord and Saviour, the trend of your life is away from God, your back is towards God, and the focus of your life is on anything but God.
 When you repent, that all changes.
 You acknowledge that Jesus Christ is the only one worthy to be your Lord and the only one capable of being your Saviour; the trend of your life is towards God, and you long to know him better day by day; the focus of your life is on the Lord Jesus Christ, who died to save you and to bring you into an everlasting relationship with himself; and you no longer have the sad prospect of receiving the wages of sin.
 Instead you have, here and now, as yours to enjoy, the gift of God, which is eternal life through Jesus Christ our Lord.
-The first 11. verses of Romans chapter 5. describe some of the wonderful blessings enjoyed by those who have received this gift of God.
+The first 11 verses of Romans chapter 5 describe some of the wonderful blessings enjoyed by those who have received this gift of God.
 Compare these verses with the gift list above.

 1. Therefore being justified by faith, we have peace with God through our Lord Jesus Christ: